gurumojo/text/neurodiversity/engagement.md

 Surely, I'm exaggerating...?!
 No, and I will not accept further gaslighting.

-One case in point was the wide distribution encouraged after a developer on my sprint team, having obviously mistaken some communication failure as my personal deficit, sent out an article disparaging "expert beginners" as unknowing immitators then repeatedly had loud conversation near me about how some people were clueless to their own imposter behavior....
+One case in point was the wide distribution encouraged by management after a developer on my sprint team, having obviously mistaken some communication failure as my personal deficit, sent out an article disparaging "expert beginners" as unknowing immitators then repeatedly had loud conversation near me about how some people were clueless to their own imposter behavior....
 Nevermind that most of my clarifying questions were overridden as though I simply hadn't done my homework the very moment any teammate's "brilliant solution" had any weakness exposed.
 He seemed certain we were all fighting over supremacy vs. clawing out a spare living by leaving everything one has on the playing field for the benefit of the whole team.
 He spoke as though we should all have read from the same page and come to the same conclusions, his blindness to his own neurotypical white privilege was truly phenomenal, and the recruitment efforts were dizzying!

 These teams only built more efficient ways to extract value from many more people for the benefit of ever fewer.
 I was fought at every single step when I